pixie-io/blog.px.dev/content/blog/pixie-tutorial-1/pixie-tutorial-1.md

 More information at: https://www.pixielabs.ai.

-This command will install the Pixie CLI (px) in a location selected by you, and performs authentication with Pixie's cloud hosted control plane.
+This command will install the Pixie CLI (px) in a location selected by you, and performs authentication with Pixies cloud hosted control plane.
 After installation of the CLI you can easily manage Pixie installations on your K8s clusters and execute scripts to collect telemetry from your clusters using Pixie.